aynuayex/patient-information-management-system/README.md

 # License

-This project is licensed under the [License Name]
+This project is licensed under the [MIT] license name.